mousepawmedia/devdocs/network/source/guides/staff.rst

 Employee Handbook
 =======================================

-Our Employee Handbook outlines all the copmany policies, rules, and expectations for staff at MousePaw Media.
+Our Employee Handbook outlines all the company policies, rules, and expectations for staff at MousePaw Media.
 You should be familiar with the latest version of these policies at all times.